Ty Law: Kansas City Chiefs

 On July 25, 2006, Law signed a five-year contract worth $30 million.
 He reunited with coach Herman Edwards, under whom Law had played in the 2005 season hoping to strengthen the Chiefs' defense.
+He was unable to duplicate the Pro Bowl season he had in New York in two seasons with the Chiefs, and the team released him on February 28, 2008.